dennishansen/iga/README.md

 *VERY EXPERIMENTAL (UNSTABLE)*
-## 🦉Iga.
+## Meet Iga 🦉.
 A minimalist AutoGPT capable of self-improvement.

-This script starts a CLI chat with an Auto-GPT agent Iga who performs one of the following actions:
+Chat with Iga via CLI, and she will performs one of the following actions:
-- Talk to you: This allows you to respond
+- Chat: This will allow you to respond back
-- Run shell command: These run in it's own directory.
+- Run a shell command: These run in the current directory.
 The output is returned to Iga.
-- Think: This simple triggers another resposnse.
+- Think: This simply triggers another action.

-This provides provides a minimal basis for guiding Iga to update it's own source code and system instructions.
-Go wild but not too wild.
+Run Iga in her own directory to enable Iga to update her own source code and system instructions.
+How far can Iga go with a little guidance?
+Let's find out.

 ### Run